 He retained the rank of private because he was always getting into trouble and so he would never get promoted.
 Drinking was at the root of all his problems.
 I never saw him sober even once.
 He was always drunk or suffering from a hangover.
 When we stood in formation, he would always teeter during inspection.
-I’m surprised that he never fell over because a few times he was leaning more than the Tower of Pisa.
+I’m surprised that he never fell over at roll call because a few times he was leaning more than the Leaning Tower of Pisa.
 Despite all his flaws, he had a girlfriend whom he had met near the base.
 That is, until he got into a fight at the club and wasn’t allowed to leave the base for months.
 So he would drink at the club everyday, only leaving to check in with the sergeant.

 One day, he went to the club to watch Monday Night Football and later returned emotionally distraught.
 He told us that the game was interrupted for a special announcement: John Lennon had been shot!
 None of us could believe it.
 But Alva was the one who was the most depressed by Lennon’s death.
 Alva seemed to drink less after that shocking assassination.

 It was during this time that I learned about his special talent.
 He could play chess.
 That was surprising because he wasn’t the type of person who exuded intelligence of any sort.
 One day, he challenged all comers.
 He walked into the radio shop where we worked and announced, “Who’s the best chess player here?
 I challenge you to a chess match!”